Interview with Dixie Elliott

 Mindset of the English Ruling Class

-At a public meeting chaired by John McDonnell MP at the House of Commons on 20 Nov 12 to present the cases of the prisoners Gerry McGeough, Marian Price and Martin Corey, Conor Murphy SF pointed out that their imprisonment is an abuse of the legal process.
-He demanded their immediate release.
+The following is an unpublished letter written by Moya St Leger to the Irish News.
+Dear Sir, At a public meeting chaired by John McDonnell MP at the House of Commons on 20 Nov 12 to present the cases of the prisoners Gerry McGeough, Marian Price and Martin Corey, Conor Murphy SF pointed out that their imprisonment is an abuse of the legal process.
+He demanded their immediate releas...

 Wednesday, February 6, 2013